-I’m inviting anyone with a meaningful connection to the nine-county Bay Area...
+Through workshops and open calls, I invited anyone with a meaningful connection to the S.F.
+Bay Area...

-Maybe there is a place in the Bay Area where you feel (or have felt) a sense of belonging.
-I’ll letterpress print*, hand letter, and frame certificates to commemorate selected places of belonging.
+Maybe there is a place in the Bay Area where they feel (or have felt) a sense of belonging.
+I letterpress-printed*, hand lettered, and framed certificates to commemorate 25 places of belonging.

-Or, maybe you carry a sense of belonging with you.
-I’ll design and screenprint bandanas based on selected responses.
+Or, maybe they carry a sense of belonging with them.
+I designed and screenprint six bandanas inspired by select responses.

 The goal of The Belonging Project is to share the pivotal places, activities, communities, and experiences that shape Bay Area residents’ connectedness to a neighborhood and region.
-It’s a project led by artist Christine Wong Yap, artist-in-residence at the Haas Institute for a Fair and Inclusive Society.
+It’s a project led by artist Christine Wong Yap, artist in residence at the Othering and Belonging Institute at UC Berkeley.

-Christine Wong Yap is an artist in residence at the Haas Institute for a Fair and Inclusive Society.
+Christine Wong Yap is the inaugural artist in residence at the Othering and Belonging Institute at UC Berkeley.
 She has explored belonging in smaller past projects.
 She creates projects that involve participation and research to better understand belonging, interdependence, connection, and optimism.
 She holds a BFA and MFA from the California College of Arts in Oakland and San Francisco.
 She has lived in the North Bay, Peninsula, and East Bay before relocating to Queens in 2010.

-The Haas Institute for a Fair and Inclusive Society at UC Berkeley is a hub of engaged scholars, researchers, strategic communicators, policymakers, and community partners working to advance belonging for all members of society.
+The Othering and Belonging Institute at UC Berkeley is a hub of engaged scholars, researchers, strategic communicators, policymakers, and community partners working to advance belonging for all members of society.

 To learn more about the project, my background, my motivations, and what I learned in partnering with the Othering and Belonging Institute at UC Berkeley, see “In Discussion with Christine Wong Yap” in the Haas Institute’s News Magazine (Spring 2019, page 26) (PDF, 10.2 MB).